Brittany Isenhour: Angel City FC

 On December 17, 2021, Isenhour was traded along with a third-round pick in the 2023 NWSL Draft to new expansion franchise Angel City FC in exchange for a fourth-round pick in the 2023 NWSL Draft and an agreement regarding partial 2022 NWSL Expansion Draft protection.
 The previous day, Angel City had left the Pride roster alone during the expansion draft, only claiming the playing rights of Claire Emslie from Orlando.
+On January 4, 2024, Angel City announced Isenhour would not return to the club for the 2024 season.

+Retirement

+Isenhour was a non-roster invitee to 2024 training camp for Kansas City Current.
+On January 31, 2024, Isenhour announced her retirement from professional soccer.

 International

 Isenhour has previously been called up to the United States national team at under-19 and under-20 level.

 Personal life

 She married Trystan Isenhour in December 2021.